CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 - [Instructions for the researchers/depositors (draft)](https://www.kielipankki.fi/tuki/aineiston-toimitus-kielipankille/)

 DELIVERY OPTION 1: The package can be delivered, e.g., via [Filesender](https://filesender.funet.fi/).
-It can then be downloaded to Puhti (via [Puhti web interface](https://www.puhti.csc.fi/)).
+It can then be downloaded to CSC’s computing environment (via [web interface](https://docs.csc.fi/computing/webinterface/connecting/).

 - The password should be delivered via another communication method, e.g., via SMS, to reduce risks. **Delivering the password via regular email is not recommended.**